Higher Education and Student Affairs Administration M.Ed.

 Required Application Materials

 Three letters of recommendation must be submitted directly to UVM by individuals who have an academic or professional relationship with the applicant.
-These individuals must be well acquainted with the applicant’s accomplishments and potential for becoming an effective student affairs professional as well as readiness for graduate study.
+These individuals must be well acquainted with the applicant’s accomplishments and potential for becoming an effective higher education and student affairs professional, as well as readiness for graduate study.
 For applicants seeking to attend graduate school immediately after graduation from an undergraduate institution, at least two of these letters should be from an instructor/faculty member.
 Please do not include letters written by friends, family friends, therapists, or acquaintances.
-We recommend that applicants contact their recommenders early in the process to avoid delays in UVM receiving letters.
-The HESA admissions committee only reviews complete application packets.

-All letters of recommendation should accompany the application to arrive by December 1.
+All letters of recommendation should accompany the application by the application deadline.
 We allow a small buffer of a couple of days to allow for arrival and processing.

 Official transcripts are not necessary when submitting applications.
 An unofficial transcript of course work (undergraduate and graduate) should be submitted from every college and/or university attended for the Admissions Committee to review.
 Please make sure any community college credits are listed on the college or university transcript.
 If admitted to the program, applicants will be required to submit an official transcript for all course work (undergraduate and graduate) upon an acceptance of the offer.

-An up-to-date resume/CV that attests to the applicant’s education, work and volunteer experience should be included in the application packet.
+An up-to-date resume/CV that attests to the applicant’s education, professional experience, and volunteer work should be included in the application packet.
+Remember to highlight relevant higher education and student affairs experience (and transferable experiences), whether paid or volunteer.

 Applicants whose native language is not English are required to submit proof of English proficiency.
 Applicants must submit official scores of either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or Duolingo.
 The minimum score for admission to the Graduate College at UVM is 90 for TOEFL; 6.5 for IELTS; and 110 for Duolingo.